Secret Bay Bali Dive Site

 - Intense currents of the Bali Strait that create the conditions for great marine life.

-- Beloved muck Bali dive site so don’t forget your macro lenses!
+- Beloved macro Bali dive site so don’t forget your macro lenses!

 - Rare and weird critters.